qiuyu111/HHGT/README.md

-# HHGT

-Source code for paper "HHGT: Hierarchical Heterogeneous Graph Transformer for Heterogeneous Graph Representation Learning"
+# HHGT: Hierarchical Heterogeneous Graph Transformer for Heterogeneous Graph Representation Learning

+This repository hosts the code, datasets of **HHGT**, as well as the instructions to the selected baselines.

+## 🎉 News

+- [x] 🚀 [2024.10] 🎯🎯📢📢 Our 🌟HHGT🌟 has been accepted by WSDM'2025 Research Track (17.3% acceptance rate)!
+Congrats! 🎉🎉🎉

 ## Baseline links